 e-reader.
 Some day I hope to have a few of my own books gracing those stacks.

 Even though I still made time for reading, my writing was on hold for a while, however, while I pursued a Master's in Strategic Communication at Washington State University—Go Cougs!
 My goal for the M.A. was to learn to build a compelling and successful author platform and also to give me the skills I needed to change careers.
-I now work in communications and design in the public sector, which is a good fit for me, as I have always been happiest when creating something.
-When I'm not working, I try to find time to work on short stories, essays, and the never-ending task of revising my novel.

 "We need to make books cool again.
 If you go home with someone and they don't have books, don't fuck them."